telerik/blazor-docs/components/appbar/sections.md

 # Sections

-The `<AppBarSection>` is a template-based component that allows you to render arbitrary HTML content in the AppBar component.
+The `<AppBarSection>` is a template-based component that allows you to render HTML content or Razor components in the AppBar component.

 >note Render content only inside the `<AppBarSection>` tag, otherwise it will display outside the AppBar component.